jbpayton/robot-writers-room/readme.md

 Together, these agents function in harmony to deliver a creative and efficient solution for overcoming writer's block, providing a wealth of ideas for writers to explore.

+### Chapter Outliner
+The `Chapter Outliner` acts as a meticulous plot architect.
+This agent takes the comprehensive and enriched world, plot, and character details from the 'refined_outline.txt' and 'characters.txt' files, and crafts a detailed chapter-by-chapter outline of the novel.
+Its primary task is to produce a document, 'detailed_chapter_outline.txt', which provides a clear roadmap for the narrative flow of the story, with each chapter sketched out in detail.
+This includes identifying key plot developments, character interactions, and setting descriptions for each chapter.
+The Chapter Outliner’s capacity for deep analysis and strategic organization ensures the author is equipped with a precise blueprint for their narrative journey.
 ## Card Tools

 The "Card Tools" system is a collection of Python classes that work together to provide an abstraction to manipulate a set of idea 'cards'.
 Each card carries an idea with attributes such as a unique identifier (id), a name, a category, and a detailed description.
 The 'cards' are created, updated, and managed by the Scribe and Outliner agents as a means to record and exchange ideas in a topic-based manner, thereby facilitating the smooth transition of ideas from one agent to another.